WebyThinksVK/martinkaptein.com/content/post/reharmonisation-non-functional-harmony.md

 # Introduction

-In this blog post, I would like to write about the topic of reharmonisation, in particular, harmonisation using non-functional harmony.
+In this blog post, I would like to write about the topic of **reharmonisation**, in particular, **harmonisation using non-functional harmony**.

 I will present an example of reharmonisation of a very simple tune (father Jacob), to make it much more interesting, and give it a completely different appearance.